levantina/python/README.md

 disprot_4.5_fastaA.txt -> The set of disordered proteins in FASTA format.

-conta.py, lunghezze.py -> It extract the distribution of the size of a set of proteins.
+conta.py, lunghezze.py -> It extracts the distribution of the size of a set of proteins.

+distribuzione.py, distribuzione>.py -> It extracts the distribution (and the cumulative distribution) of amino acids in a set of proteins.

 - From the protein to the graph: